pires/kubernetes-elasticsearch-cluster/README.md

 [2017-05-10T09:00:28,684][INFO ][o.e.c.s.ClusterService   ] [es-master-2212299741-0x880] added {{es-data-1526844084-4mfg3}{F6EWBX0dTPuD0hXNcKqI-w}{ASI3slfvS6GIYweNQLoWpg}{10.244.65.5}{10.244.65.5:9300},}, reason: zen-disco-receive(from master [master {es-master-2212299741-1j9lm}{NM2PTRGoTeumDqDX9HpPJA}{UYMXBCwlT1iRYA_n2xiIgg}{10.244.65.3}{10.244.65.3:9300} committed version [7]])
 ```

-As you can assert, the cluster is up and running.
+As we can assert, the cluster is up and running.
 Easy, wasn't it?

 ### Access the service

 *Don't forget* that services in Kubernetes are only acessible from containers in the cluster.
-For different behavior you should [configure the creation of an external load-balancer](http://kubernetes.io/v1.1/docs/user-guide/services.html#type-loadbalancer).
+For different behavior one should [configure the creation of an external load-balancer](http://kubernetes.io/v1.1/docs/user-guide/services.html#type-loadbalancer).
 While it's supported within this example service descriptor, its usage is out of scope of this document, for now.

 ```
 $ kubectl get svc elasticsearch